-Security and Acceptable Use Policy "EX.MILITARY TRUCK (EX.MOD)"
+Security and Acceptable Use Policy "EX.ARMY UK(EX.MOD)"

 2. All "EX.MOD" information systems are liable to a recording and monitoring regime intended to maintain security and to ensure that "EX.MOD" internet services remains available to all